andrascodes/info-viz-project1/README.md

+# The Sorting Hat
-# Project 1 for the Information Visualization class at KTH
+## Project 1 for the Information Visualization (DH2321) class at the KTH Royal Institute of Technology
+The project's goal was to visualize student group formation based on individual skills and interests.

-You can find the demo [here](http://andrewszucs.github.io/info-viz-project1).
+A demo can be found [here](http://andrewszucs.github.io/info-viz-project1).

+---
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>